Little League batter hit in head embraces pitcher in inspiring display of sportsmanship - KESQ

 “Hey, you’re doing great,” Isaiah said in a video that’s gained widespread attention as strangers everywhere have praised the young man’s show of sportsmanship.

-“It felt like he cared,” Kaiden said when asked about his reaction to Isaiah’s hug.
-“I also cared about him, and that just showed that baseball is sportsmanship — there’s a lot of sportsmanship in baseball.”
+“It felt like he cared,” Kaiden said when asked about Isaiah’s hug.
+“I also cared about him, and that just showed that baseball is sportsmanship — there’s a lot of sportsmanship in baseball.

+“Isaiah he has — his heart is different for people,” he added.
+“He’s just a good kid.”

+Isaiah has a small bruise, he said, but otherwise he feels fine.
+The players are stunned by the response to the video, trying to wrap their minds around this moment going viral online.

+“It’s really crazy,” Isaiah said.
+“Like, who would have thought, like, one hug would go this crazy, you know?
+That just proves, do nice things and you’ll get rewarded, I guess.”

+As for what people should take away from their moment on the mound, Kaiden told CNN, “I think the lesson is that you should care for other people.
+Like if they’re down, you should just care for them, try to build them up.”

-Texas East went on to win the game, advancing to the Little League World Series in Williamsport, Pennsylvania, later this month.
+Ultimately, it was Texas East who went on to win the game, advancing to the Little League World Series in Williamsport, Pennsylvania, later this month — and Isaiah will be rooting for Kaiden’s team.

+“Yeah, they’re the same region as us, and we’ve been really good friends, our teams,” he said.
+“So we’re going to be rooting for them all the way.”

 The-CNN-Wire